Snellings Law PLLC Attorneys are

 Traumatic Brain Injuries (“TBI”) can be one of the most challenging injuries to face as a personal injury victim.
-As traumatic brain injury lawyers, many times we see injury victims move through their entire treatment plan without their traumatic brain injury ever being diagnosed.
+As traumatic brain injury attorneys, many times we see injury victims move through their entire treatment plan without their traumatic brain injury ever being diagnosed.
 Unlike broken bones, lacerations, bruising, and other visible injuries, traumatic brain injuries are much more difficult to identify.

 Emergency room physicians may look for severe brain injuries, such as a skull fractures and brain bleeds, which could be fatal.
 Typically, physicians will not dig deeper as that is not necessarily their job.
 Oftentimes, victims will follow-up with a primary care physician or another specialist who also miss the TBI because they are not necessarily looking for signs and symptoms of a traumatic brain injury.
 Similarly, our clients will often be suffering from traumatic brain injury symptoms but even they don’t relate their TBI to the car accident.
 They may just think they have a headache, their confusion and difficulty concentrating is related to the medications they are taking, or their sensitivity to light or noise is just related to their headaches.

 What Is A Traumatic Brain Injury?

 Typically, a traumatic brain injury occurs when a portion of the brain strikes the interior of the skull.
 There does not have to be a skull fracture, bruising, or bleeding for a traumatic brain injury to occur.
 In fact, the head doesn’t even need to strike a stationary object for the brain to strike the inside of the skull.
 The sudden movement of the head in one or multiple directions can cause the brain to move and contact the skull (think shaken baby syndrome.)
 To see various definitions of traumatic brain injuries, see our blog on What is a TBI.
 For a more technical breakdown of differing TBI symptoms and brain anatomy, read Basic Brain Anatomy and How TBI Can Affect It.